-The English Language Skills Enhancement (ELSE) program is an intensive three-to-four week academic legal English program designed for incoming LL.M. students.
+The Legal English Summer Program is an intensive three-to-four week academic legal English program designed for incoming LL.M. students.
 This program is required for some students and optional for others.
 It is highly recommended to participate in this program if you wish to gain an in-depth preparation for your legal studies.

 Visit these links below for more information:

 - For more information about the content of the course contact Professor Andrew Smith at email@example.com.
-For questions about enrollment contact Tanya Madenyika, Coordinator of International Programs & Enrollment at firstname.lastname@example.org.
+For questions about enrollment contact Jenny Hutcherson, Coordinator of International Programs at firstname.lastname@example.org.